 What’s great about this talk is that King is giving an interview.
 That’s a whole different dynamic to the classic TED style talk - as anyone who has ever been a conference panellist will know.

-Just look at how King takes her seat and adjusts her posture as she enters 0:20-0:23.
-It isn’t until 1:12-1:18 that we see what her readjustment does for her.
-She’s planted her feet firmly, which is grounding her.
-That means she’s not going to topple when she leans into the conversation.
+Just look at how King takes their seat and adjusts their posture as they enter 0:20-0:23.
+It isn’t until 1:12-1:18 that we see what the readjustment does for them.
+They've planted their feet firmly to ground themself.
+That means they're not going to topple when leaning into the conversation.
 The position King has adopted here is what’s known as ‘BBC’ - Bum, Back of Chair.
-This position allows King’s spine to lengthen, enabling her lungs and diaphragm to expand, which gives her fuller control of her breath.
+This position allows their spine to lengthen, and their lungs and diaphragm to expand, giving them fuller control of their breath.

-The speed of her speech is generally slow enough throughout that we can catch all her words, yet it’s peppered with strong use of pause, which further slows her pace and punctuates her words – for example at 1:26-1:46.
+The speed of King's speech is generally slow enough throughout that we can catch all their words, yet it’s peppered with strong use of pause, further slowing the pace and punctuating the words – for example at 1:26-1:46.

-She also varies her pace to create a shift in emotion.
+They also vary their pace to create a shift in emotion.
 Pick it up at between 3:22-3:47 to hear this pace change.
-Notice too how she combines this with a softening of her volume when speaking the words “and now I have a daughter”.
-Combining different vocal elements can be hugely powerful and is something many strong speakers master.
+Notice too how King combines this with a softening of volume when speaking the words “and now I have a daughter”.
+Combining different vocal elements can be hugely powerful and is something many strong speakers do skilfully.

-King uses short, sharp, sentences in different places to make what she says vocally interesting.
-At 14:22-14:29 she does this well by also employing the rule of three – a powerful rhetorical device commonly used by great speakers: “…To listen to these different woman, to listen to different people, to listen to President Carter…”
+King uses short, sharp, sentences in different places to make what they say vocally interesting.
+At 14:22-14:29 they do this well by also employing the rule of three – a powerful rhetorical device commonly used by great speakers: “…To listen to these different woman, to listen to different people, to listen to President Carter…

 Pitch